raymondbutcher/ltf/README.md

         └── variables.tf
 ```

 Using LTF, the `*.tf` files are shared between all environments.
-Environment directories only contain what is unique about the environment: the `*.tfvars` and `*.tfbackend` files.
+A single `*.tfbackend` file is used to configure the backend for all environments, making use of variables.
+Environment directories only contain what is unique about the environment: the `*.tfvars` file.
 Maintenance is easier and environments are consistent by default.
 It takes less time to make changes because fewer files are involved.

 ```
 ltf
+├── auto.tfbackend
 ├── main.tf
 ├── outputs.tf
 ├── variables.tf
 ├── dev
-│   ├── dev.auto.tfvars
-│   └── dev.tfbackend
+│   └── dev.auto.tfvars
 ├── qa
-│   ├── qa.auto.tfvars
-│   └── qa.tfbackend
+│   └── qa.auto.tfvars
 └── live
     ├── blue
-    │   ├── live.blue.auto.tfvars
-    │   └── live.blue.tfbackend
+    │   └── live.blue.auto.tfvars
     └── green
-        ├── live.green.auto.tfvars
-        └── live.green.tfbackend
+        └── live.green.auto.tfvars
 ```

 Using LTF is very easy.
 It avoids tedious command line arguments.
 Change to an environment directory and use `ltf` just like you would normally use `terraform` in a simple, single-directory Terraform project.